DanSimon/latex-helper/README.md

 Shortcuts can be marked as "fast-replace" (a lightning icon will appear).
 When a fast-replace shortcut is the first auto-complete suggestion, typing any character will apply it (as opposed to requiring hitting `Enter`).  `Tab` and `Esc` will function as usual.

 ### Shortcut Management
-Clicking the () ribbon icon will open the shortcut manager, allowing you to create new shortcuts or edit/delete existing shortcuts.
+Clicking the LaTeX Helper ribbon icon (Σ) will open the shortcut manager, allowing you to create new shortcuts or edit/delete existing shortcuts.

 ### LaTeX Reference
-Clicking the () ribbon icon will open a reference view of all MathJax (and hence Obsidian) supported LaTeX commands.
+The shortcut manager has a tab for LaTeX reference, which has entries for all commands supported in Obsidian.

-This reference is based on [this](https://onemathematicalcat.org//MathJaxDocumentation/TeXSyntax.htm), although significant modifications have been made.
+This reference is based on Dr. Carol Burns [MathJax Reference](https://onemathematicalcat.org//MathJaxDocumentation/TeXSyntax.htm), although significant modifications have been made.

 ## Configuration